joakim/bismark/readme.md

 ### Paragraphs

 	Paragraphs are separated by one or more blank lines, line breaks within paragraphs are retained.

-	To see a world in a grain of sand
-	And a heaven in a wild flower
-	Hold infinity in the palm of your hand
-	And eternity in an hour

-> To see a world in a grain of sand
-> And a heaven in a wild flower
-> Hold infinity in the palm of your hand
-> And eternity in an hour
+> Paragraphs are separated by one or more blank lines,
+> line breaks within paragraphs are retained.

 <details>